SMcCaughey/skills-challenges/3-single-functions/recipe1.md

         text: a string containing words (e.g. "Hello World")

     Returns: (state the return value and its type)
-        An string value of how many minutes it would take to read the text, rounded to the nearest minute.
+        An float value of how many minutes it would take to read the text, with the values after the decimal being fractions of one minute rather than seconds.

     Side effects: (state any side effects)
-        May only give time to nearest minute
+        Will throw error if no text input.
     """
     pass # Test-driving means _not_ writing any code here yet.
 ```